Myanmar (Burma) in the "Green season"

 Myanmar has no commercial nightlife to speak of, and there are no venues for us to visit.
 Everywhere is welcoming and happy hour drinks most evenings are part of our daily routine.

 Burmese massage is a gentler variation on Thai massage and we have found some good places to enjoy this traditional indulgence.
-Food has improved greatly over the last 3 years and I can confidently say you will be delighted by the restaurants we frequent.
+Food has improved greatly over the last 3 years and I can confidently say you will be delighted by the restaurants we have found for you.

 Having our own bus and driver means we get to make many stops as we pass through the countryside to see the local crafts being made, including palm oil, umbrella making, puppets and silk weaving.
 Burmese textiles are a wonder of detail and handwork.
 Last year none of us could resist the odd purchase.

 This trip needs to be booked well in advance as the bus and hotels need to be secured, as western standard accommodation is in limited supply.
-Accommodation is all twin share, air conditioned and with ensuite.
-Travelling solo yet happy to share, will find you a roommate.
-Single rooms can be arranged, if required, at a small supplement.
+Accommodation is all, air conditioned and with ensuite.

 As with all our trips you have to let go of the concept you're signing up for a tour, you're not, you're coming on an adventure , yes it's a semi-structured adventure with all the hard work done for you, but it's nevertheless an adventure.
 Things will go wrong some days, and changes need to be taken in your stride.
 You will need to have your wits about you, and occasionally expect to do some exploring on your own.